 Fiddling has an extensive history and has been studied and written about by many music scholars and history enthusiasts.
 Fiddlers have provided mountain music and foot stompin’ fun for many years as part of Mountaineer Week.
 Still today, the Fiddler’s Contest remains a favorite part of Mountaineer Week.
 Local, state, and neighboring state fiddlers compete in the Gluck Theatre of the Mountainlair for the top awards in the Youth, Junior, and Senior Divisions.
 Last year, the Heritage Fiddler Award was added to our Fiddle Contest.
 This year, John Morris of Ivydale, WV, has been chosen for this top fiddler award.

 The Mountaineer Mascot has represented West Virginia University ’s athletic teams, students, and alumni since 1927.
 In addition, each Mascot represented something even more—the Mountaineer spirit that is spread throughout the great state of West Virginia.
 In 1993, the first-ever Mountaineer Mascot Reunion was held during Mountaineer Week.
 At this humbling event, thousands of blue and gold fans welcomed back home our former Mountaineer Mascots who were chosen by Mountain Honorary for outstanding enthusiasm and character.
 At this first-ever gathering, it was decided that a Mascot Reunion would be held every five years during Mountaineer Week.
-In this regard, a reunion has been held in l997, 2002, and 2007.
-The current Mountaineer Mascot is Brock Burwell, from Harrisville, WV, a second year Graduate Student majoring in Athletic Coaching Education.
+In this regard, a reunion has been held in 1997, 2002, 2007, and 2012.
+This year, close to 20 former Mountaineer Mascots will join our Mountaineer Week festivities.

 Educating our West Virginia University students on the culture and history of West Virginia is our number one priority in planning Mountaineer Week.
-Down through the years, we have had Greek Games, Mountaineer Week Games, and now the Mountaineer Week Challenge.
-These games that bring about a good sense of competition and school spirit afford the participants the opportunity to obtain points for various Mountaineer Week events such as the Beard Shaving Competition, the PRT Cram, the photo contest,the scavenger hunt, and a lecture to name a few.
-Awards are given to the best Student Organization and Greek Organization as part of the Mountaineer Week Challenge each year.
+Down through the years, we have had Greek Games, Mountaineer Week Games, and the Mountaineer Week Challenge.
+These games that bring about a good sense of competition and school spirit afford the participants the opportunity to obtain points for various Mountaineer Week events such as the Beard Shaving Competition, the PRT Cram, the photo contest, the Bob Huggins 3 on 3 Basketball Tournament, and the scavenger hunt.

-Mountaineer Idol will begin its 12th year on the campus of West Virginia University as part of Mountaineer Week.
+Mountaineer Idol will begin its 13th year on the campus of West Virginia University as part of Mountaineer Week.
 The WVU version of the hit TV show, “American Idol,” will showcase talented WVU students in this seven-week competition.
-The 2015 Mountaineer Idol will receive $1,000; first runner-up will receive $750, and second runner-up will receive $250—all donated by Coca Cola.
-In addition, the winner will sing the National Anthem at a Men’s Basketball Game, perform at the historical Woodburn Lighting, and take part in other University and community functions.
-Mountaineer Idol is sponsored by Coca-Cola, Coni & Franc, and Daniel’s.
-For more information on our Mountaineer Idol Competition, please visit the Mountaineer Idol page.
+The 2017 Mountaineer Idol will receive $1,000 donated by Coca Cola.
+In addition, the winner will receive the option of recording an EP with Mon Hills Records.